luckylegend-project/lucky-legend/WHITEPAPER.md

 ## 7. Roadmap Philosophy

-Lucky Legend follows a flexible roadmap approach focused on stability rather than fixed deadlines.
+Lucky Legend follows a flexible roadmap focused on stability rather than fixed deadlines.

-Core objectives include:
+Core objectives:
 - Documentation completeness
 - Platform verification
-- Community clarity
+- Consistent public presence
 - Long-term maintenance

-Specific dates are intentionally avoided to maintain realism and credibility.
+Specific timelines are intentionally avoided to maintain realism and credibility.

 ---

 ## 8. Community & Communication

-Lucky Legend maintains a calm and respectful communication style.
+Lucky Legend maintains a calm and consistent communication style.

 - No aggressive marketing
 - No artificial engagement tactics
 - No misleading claims

-All official communication is publicly accessible and verifiable.
+All official communication is public, minimal, and verifiable.

 ---

 ## 9. Risk Disclaimer

-Lucky Legend (LLD) is a digital asset and carries inherent risk.
+Lucky Legend (LLD) is a digital asset and involves inherent risk.

-This project does not provide financial advice, profit guarantees, or investment promises.
+This project does not provide financial advice, guarantees, or investment promises.
 Participants are encouraged to conduct independent research before interacting with the token.

 ---